Are you planning a visit to Queenstown in New Zealand? Not sure what to do?

 Their burgers are huge, delicious, and reasonably priced for the tourist town of Queenstown.
 Just ask any other Kiwis what they think of Fergburger and no doubt they’ll rate it highly!

-Queues of eager customers will run out the door, but don’t let that discourage.
+Queues of eager customers will run out the door, but don’t let that discourage you.
 The wait is worth it.
 There are seats outside the eatery if you just can’t wait to try it, but I’d recommend walking down to the waterfront and feasting on your burger on the grass in front of the buskers.

-Take the Skyline Gondola and Luge
+Take the Skyline Gondola and Luge in Queenstown

 Bob’s Peak is one of the main attractions in Queenstown.
 Save your energy for the rest of your Queenstown trip and take the Gondola up the mountain.
 Relax and enjoy the scenic ride.